jc00ke/jc00ke.github.io/_drafts/setting-intent.md

 much room for the *life* part of the work-life balance as the founder of a startup, which should have been obvious to me, but wasn't.

-Over time I realized that the setting of an intention was paramount to how I wanted to live.
+Over time I realized that the setting of intention was paramount to how I wanted to live.
 While I loved all the things about Watsi, deep down I knew that I had not intended to do it, and that that was contradictory to how I wanted to live.
-I rode the rollercoaster until May 6, 2014, when I decided it was time for me to part ways from Watsi.
+I rode the rollercoaster until May 6, 2014, when I decided it was time for me to part ways.

 I am supremely lucky to have been a part of Watsi.
 Chase, Grace and the rest of the team are friends, first and foremost, and ultimately the right people to be leading the charge for a new model of health care.
 They are the most driven and altrustic people I've ever met, and they pushed me to develop parts of myself I didn't know I could.
+I'm proud of the work we did and excited for what they will deliver to the world.

 It's time for me to set my intentions again.
-Fortunately I had some travel planned, which will give me time and hopefully perspective on what I might want to do next.
+Fortunately I had some travel planned, which will give me time and perspective on what I might want to do next.
 I'm excited for what lies ahead.
-I'll always remain supportive of Watsi, and I encourage you to [do the same](https://watsi.org/monthly).
+I'll always be supportive of Watsi, and I encourage you to [do the same](https://watsi.org/monthly).